 In this article, we will explore the AMD Radeon Settings software, giving you tips on how to make the most of your card.

 AMD Radeon Settings is a user-based interface specifically designed to give users full control over their GPUs.
-You can make use of fan control, video profiles, and even in-game graphics settings and refresh rate control.
+You can make use of fan control, video profiles, GPU scaling, and even in-game graphics settings and refresh rate control.

 When you want better frame rate settings and reduces input lag, as well as better GPU performance, this should be your first stop.